-6. When you pay the full cost for a prescription in other situations
+6. When you pay the full cost for a prescription in other situations for our share of the cost.

 You may pay the full cost of the prescription because you find that the drug is not covered for some reason.